virtuosoft-dev/hestiacp-pluginable/README.md

 * Ubuntu Linux OS

 ## Installation
 First, back up your system!
 This install process will patch (__Read__: ___Permanently Alter___) HestiaCP files and templates.
+A backup of the original file is created with a timestamp extension, i.e. `main.sh.bak_2023_06_10_21_02`.
 The files in the following folders will be altered during installation and after every update:

 * /usr/local/hestia/data/templates/web/php-fpm
 * /usr/local/hestia/web/templates